-Canada Gazette (1999) NOTICE WITH RESPECT TO HYDROFLUOROCARBONS ("This notice requires information on HFCs for the 2008 to 2012 calendar years.
+Canada Gazette (1999) Notice with respect to HYDROFLUOROCARBONS ("THIS NOTICE REQUIRES INFORMATION ON HFCs for the 2008 to 2012 calendar years.
 The information will help the Government of Canada to better define current applications and quantities of these substances to inform Canada's position on potential control strategies, including at the international level. ...
 Compliance with the Canadian Environmental Protection Act, 1999 (hereinafter referred to as the "Act") is mandatory pursuant to subsections 272(1) and 272.1(1) of the Act. ...
 Penalties for offences can result, upon conviction (either summary conviction or indictment), of fines of not more than \$12 million, imprisonment for a term of not more than three years, or both.").

 Schwarz W., et al. (2011) Preparatory Study For A Review of Regulation (EC) No 842/2006 on Certain Fluorinated Greenhouse Gases: Final Report, 51.
+Australian Government (2013) Australia's Sixth National Communication on Climate Change: A Report under the United Nations Framework Convention on Climate Change.